iriri/minimal-c/channel/README.md

 ch_poll_end
 ```
-ch_poll is an alternative to ch_select.
+ch_poll is an alternative to `ch_select`.
 It continuously loops over the cases
-(`fn` is intended to be either ch_trysend or ch_tryrecv) rather than blocking,
+(`fn` is intended to be either `ch_trysend` or `ch_tryrecv`) rather than
-which may be preferable in cases where one of the operations is expected to
+blocking, which may be preferable in cases where one of the operations is
-succeed or if there is a default case but burns a lot of cycles otherwise.
-See
+expected to succeed or if there is a default case but burns a lot of cycles
-`tests/basic.c` for an example.
+otherwise.
+See `tests/basic.c` for an example.

 ### Notes
-This library reserves the following "namespaces": `channel_`, `ch_`, and `CH_`.
+This library reserves the "namespaces" `channel_`, `ch_`, and `CH_`.

 Cache line padding is disabled by default.
 It can be enabled by defining
 `CH_PAD_CACHE_LINES`.

 The `ch_send` family of functions does not support sending literals.
-I may
+This may
-write a separate version sometime using GNU extensions that will support this
+be supported in the future by a separate version that uses GNU extensions.
-in addition to providing more type safety.